Navrin/modopticon/README.md

 ## API

-The core of what Modopticon exposes at the moment is two APIs: a REST API over HTTP, and a WebSockets API.
+The core of what Modopticon exposes at the moment is three APIs: a REST API over HTTP, a GraphQL API over HTTP, and a WebSockets API.

+### API Authentication

+All API variants require authentication, and at the moment Modopticon implements a simple API key authentication structure.

+For the HTTP APIs, you must specify a valid API key in the `X-Modopticon-Apikey` header.
+Modopticon knows which API keys are valid by checking a file at `src/main/resources/api_keys.json` and fails to start up if that file is not present.

+For websockets, you must send a message of the form: `authenticate <api key>`, until you do this the only responses you will get back will be errors.

 ### REST